aelzeiny/RandomTwitchersPlays/README.md

 # Random Twitchers Play Random Games From my Nintendo Switch

+### What is this?
+You control my Nintendo Switch from your browser anywhere in the world.
+Each keyboard/mouse press is mapped to a physical controller input.

 ### How This Works
 You enter the Twitch stream, and wait in line.
 When you're up, a low-latency video connection of my Switch is streamed to your browser at an undisclosed URL.
 You can use a USB